-- Myth: If you don’t teach a dyslexic child to read by age 9, then it’s too late for them to ever learn how to read.
+Myth: If you don’t teach a dyslexic child to read by age 9, then it’s too late for them to ever learn how to read.

-Fact: It is never too late to improve the reading, writing, and spelling skills of someone with dyslexia.
+Fact: It is never too late to improve the reading, spelling, and writing skills of someone with dyslexia.

 - Myth: People with dyslexia see things backwards.

 Fact: Dyslexics do not see things backwards because dyslexia is not a problem with the eyes.
 The research has demonstrated that there is no difference between the letter reversals of young dyslexic and non-dyslexic children.
 Dyslexia may cause people to reverse certain words because of their confusion when discerning between left and right and their difficulties comprehending their reading.

 - Myth: Dyslexia is a visual problem – dyslexics see words backwards and letters reversed.

-Fact: This was proven inaccurate by a study by Professor Vellutino from the University at Albany.
+Fact: This was proven inaccurate by a study by Professor Frank Vellutino while at the University at Albany.
 He asked dyslexic and non-dyslexic American students to reproduce a series of Hebrew letters that none of them had ever seen before.
 The dyslexic students were able to perform the task just as accurately as the non-dyslexic students, showing that their dyslexia did not affect their eyesight.

 - Myth: Any child who reverses letters or numbers has dyslexia.

 Fact: Up to a certain point, it is considered normal for children to reverse their letters and numbers, and is actually quite common.
-However, if this does not stop after two years of handwriting instruction, it becomes a warning sign for dyslexia.
+However, if this does not stop after two years of handwriting instruction, it becomes a red flag for dyslexia.

 - Myth: Dyslexic children see things backward (i.e., writing letters and words backward) and reversals are an invariable sign of the disability.